 CORRUGATED METAL CULVERT PIPE

-Materials (sheet metal) used to fabricate corrugated pipe, end sections, aprons, coupling bands, special fittings, and all associated hardware shall be of a domestic origin, melted and manufactured in the USA.
+Materials (sheet metal) used to fabricate corrugated pipe, end sections, aprons, coupling bands, special fittings, shall meet the requirements of IM 107, Group 2, Buy America.

 Fabricator approval will be based on information supplied by the fabricator and an inspection of fabricated pipe.
-The fabricator shall submit the request for approval in writing to the Central Construction and Materials Office in Ames, Iowa, and include the following information:
+The fabricator shall submit the request for approval to the Central Construction and Materials Office, Iowa, and include the following information:

 1. Brands of metal to be used

 2. Diameters and corrugation size of pipe to be furnished

 5. A copy of a typical invoice or bill of lading containing the certification statement of compliance as outlined in this IM

 6. Quality Control Plan/Program

 Processes used to complete joints for Corrugated Metal Pipe must be acceptable and approved to the (AWS) American Welding Society and Iowa Standard Specifications.

 A Welding Procedure Specification (WPS) for each process, that may be used, shall be approved by Office of Construction and Materials and must be nearby and accessible for the welders and welding operators at all time for the process that is being used.